exponea/exponea-flutter-sdk/Documentation/push-ios.md

 Calling the `ExponeaNotificationContentService.didReceive()` method will enhance the notification body with the image and actions delivered within the `UNNotification` payload.
 Notification actions shown by `ExponeaNotificationContentService` are registered with configurations to open your application with required information and handle campaign clicks automatically.

 #### Checklist:
- - [ ] Check that push notifications with images and buttons sent from Engagement are correctly displayed on your device.
+ - [ ] Check that push notifications with images and buttons sent from {user.mkg} are correctly displayed on your device.
 Push delivery tracking should work.
  - [ ] If you don't see buttons in the expanded push notification, the content extension is **not** running.
 Double check `UNNotificationExtensionCategory` in `Info.plist` - notice the placement inside `NSExtensionAttributes`.
 Check that the `iOS Deployment Target` is the same for the extensions and the main app.

 ### Retrieve push notification token manually